-The Virginia Folklife Program (VFP), a public program of the Virginia Foundation for the Humanities, is dedicated to the documentation, presentation, and support of Virginia’s rich cultural heritage.
+The Virginia Folklife Program (VFP), a public program of the Virginia Humanities, is dedicated to the documentation, presentation, and support of Virginia’s rich cultural heritage.

 Whether sung or told, hand-crafted or performed, Virginia’s rich Folklife refers to those “arts of everyday life” that reflect a sense of traditional knowledge and connection to community.

 The Virginia Folklife Program was established in 1989 as part of the Virginia Humanities, with support from the Virginia Commission for the Arts and major funding from the NEA Folk Arts Program & the Virginia Commission for the Arts — a collaborative effort initiated by the Virginia Folklore Society.

 Due largely to funding made available by the National Endowment for the Arts, most U.S. states and territories have folklife or folk arts programs, typically based with state arts councils or historical societies.
 The basic mission of the Virginia Folklife Program is much like that of other state programs:

 - to document the diverse folk traditions of Virginia;